javalikescript/lha/README.md

   *Parse, validate, manipulate, and display dates and times in JavaScript*
 * "Font Awesome Free" is licensed under multiple licenses see https://fontawesome.com/license/free *The iconic font and CSS framework*
+* "fetch" is licensed under the MIT license see https://github.com/github/fetch/releases
+* "promise" is licensed under the MIT license see https://github.com/taylorhakes/promise-polyfill

-You could find the required libraries [here](https://javalikescript.github.io/lha/download/lha_assets.20200329.zip).
+You could find the required libraries [here](https://javalikescript.github.io/lha/download/lha_assets.20220209.zip).